-

 Health benefits

-Meizhan is rich in antioxidants that help fight free radicals and slow down the aging process.
-It also contains vitamins and minerals that are essential for maintaining a healthy body.
-Regular consumption of Meizhan can help:
+Meizhan is rich in antioxidants, which help fight free radicals and slow the aging process.
+It also contains vitamins and minerals essential for maintaining a healthy body.
+Regular consumption of Meizhan may contribute to:

 - Improving digestion.